“Aiming for Antarctica-ss”

 B) a series of otherworldly experiments involving the Biefeld–Brown effect and the properties it exhibited relative to radioactivity..

-I decided to hide it somewhere close to the Anatolian border and enter the Bosporus in a less conspicuous way.
+… I steered the vessel via the gulf of Aden into the red Sea, through the Suez Channel towards the Aegean Sea where I decided to hide it somewhere close to the Anatolian border so I could enter the Bosporus in a less conspicuous way.

 Alone in the canteen, sipping on yet another teeth cracking cup of coffee, I rolled out the map of the surrounding sea and pondered about a possib..